 Limited handicap access

-Sundance Bear Lodge is in three buildings, each very different in style, size, age and accessibility.
+Sundance Bear Lodge is in two buildings, each very different in style, size, age and accessibility.
 Over the years, we have been able to make some modifications, primarily to facilitate wheelchair access.

 Please read the information below and, if you have handicap requirements, please contact us ahead of your visit to discuss.
 If we know the specific needs, we will let you know our capabilities.

 The main lodge public areas are ½ floor above grade.
 The access is via steps in three locations and a relatively steep ramp at the front (south) side of the building.
 The great room is wheelchair accessible for retreat groups.